Orckestra/orc-shared/docs/hooks.md

 ## `useViewState(name)`

 Returns `[viewState, updateViewState(key, value)]`, where the former is the data stored by [the `view` reducer](actionsreducersselectors.md#view) for the given `name`, and the latter can be used to update individual key/value sets within it.

+## `useRequestState({ keys, operation, successAction, errorAction })`

+This hook is used to handle custom action after deletes and updates requests.
+Returns `[buildRequestState]`, where the first value is a method used to build the requestState object.

+## `useNotificationRequestState({ keys, operation, successAction, errorAction })`

+This hook is used to handle the notification message for deletes and updates.
+Returns `[buildRequestState]`, where the first value is a method used to build the requestState object.